Lookup Transform Index

 Cost: No additional cost.
 Enabled on all sites.

-During development, the informal name for this feature was "The Transformer".
-It is not called that for fear of getting a copyright violation notice from the movie company.
+Errata: During development, the informal name for this feature was "The Transformer".
+It is not called that for fear of getting a copyright violation notice from the movie or comics people.
 But referenced here so anyone searching this site will find this page.

 Step 1: Create an Index Set